 As an example, this chart shows what confirmed deaths looked like for the period from October 20 to October 29, when the data was first published on October 30 (red series), and once many more death certificates had been added on November 12 (blue series).

 One day after October 29, it looked as if deaths had peaked on October 27 and then started to fall, but in reality that’s not what happened over this period.
 What actually happened is shown by the blue series: deaths increased steadily.

-For other countries, the European CDC does not build its dataset based on the date of death, but rather based on the date of report.
-More precisely, every morning the European CDC collects each country’s cumulative total number of deaths since the start of the pandemic, and subtracts the previous day’s total from it.
+Our source for COVID-19 cases and deaths, the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, updates its figures for Sweden based on the date of report.
+More precisely, every morning Johns Hopkins University collects each country’s cumulative total number of cases and deaths since the start of the pandemic, and subtracts the previous day’s total from it.

 This results in a daily figure that corresponds to the number of cases or deaths reported in the last 24 hours—regardless of when these deaths actually happened.
 This means that if the reported death toll for a country was 20 for a given day, it will remain 20 indefinitely.